Eli-rach/CN-Advanced-Front-End-Web/Project1/Documentation/documentation.md

 - [ ] Create a rollable model for each of the dice.
 - [ ] roll mutiple dice at once.
 - [ ] sum up the dice total.

+## Reflection

+Ho Boy I got nothing I wanted to get done.
+This became much more of a "Learn Three.JS and Cannon-es" project and I am okay with that.
+Both crazy trickly librariies as physics and 3d spaces aren't my forte.
+With that in mind, I want to be able to push this website further, with or without a grade.
+As listed above, I have plans for what more I wish to do with this project.
+I also wanna try Typescript and see if that makes this easier and/or smoother.
+When I first proposed this project I wanted to get all the dice rolling on some platform and then be able to roll multiple dice.
+I still intend to get this working even though I am aware that what I have created is a drop in the ocean.
+All I can do is push forward though so... lets go!